WERE THERE SPITFIRE PARTS

 There are stories about Spitfire parts buried in crates on the site that is now the Bass Hill Drive-in Theatre, at Johnston Road, Bass Hill, New South Wales less than 4kms from Bankstown aerodrome.

 The Bass Hill drive-in theatre was still going strong in November 2005.
-The land it occupies was rezoned for housing several years ago, but Greater Union intends on running it indefinitely into the future.
-It is open every night.
+The land it occupied was rezoned for housing several years ago, but Greater Union had intended on running it indefinitely into the future.

 There are also rumours of a bunker in Johnston Road, Bass Hill which was somehow connected to 1 Fighter Sector Headquarters Bunker at Bankstown.